sarangjo/sarangjo.github.io/content/pages/tech/windows/index.md

 date: "2022-09-21"
 ---

-(Originally drafted on 2018-11-16 and updated with better context and perspective)
+> This page was originally drafted on 2018-11-16 and updated with better context and perspective.
+2018... simpler days.

-Developing software on can be confusing.
-Here are some of my notes to explain how it all works together as part of my crusade to not use a Mac as a software developer at Illumio.
+Developing software on Windows can be confusing.
+There are memes galore about the experience of developing on Windows.
+Here are some of my notes to explain how it all works together, as part of my crusade to not use a Mac as a software developer at Illumio.

 # Shells

 **Definition**:
 - A shell is a program that allows the user to execute commands provided by the operating system.
 - A shell may or may not be "graphical" - i.e. include a GUI that allows the shell to be run in a window.

 ## Native

-- `cmd.exe` (graphical) – the most primitive command line application on Windows, would like for this to be obsolete
+- `cmd.exe` (graphical) – This is the most primitive command line application on Windows.
+It's got lots of years would like for this to be obsolete
 - `powershell.exe` (graphical) – native MSFT improvement on CMD, a bit more verbose than \*nix shells and not POSIX compliant by a long shot. but is now cross-platform, so they're trying for compatibility

 ## Unix-like